apache/tvm/apps/ios_rpc/README.md

 Due to security restriction of iOS10.
 We cannot upload dynamic libraries to the App and load it from sandbox.
 Instead, we need to build a list of libraries, pack them into the app bundle, launch the RPC server and connect to test the bundled libraries.
-We use one approach to workaround this limitation, for more details please take a look into section
+For more on the approach we use to work around this limitation, please take a look into section
 [Building TVM runtime and custom DSO loader integration](#building-tvm-runtime-and-custom-DSO-loader-plugin).

 The test script [tests/ios_rpc_test.py](tests/ios_rpc_test.py) and